 Sports’ basic values are joy and community, democracy and participation, everybody’s right to partake and fair play.

-In youth sports and adult sports there’s amateur sports and professional sports.
+In youth sports and adult sports there’s grassroots sports and professional sports.
 In professional sports, improvement and good results at competitions are guiding.
-In amateur sports health and well-being are normative.
+In grassroots sports health and well-being are normative.